Shop Antibodies

 Reactivity: Human, Mouse, Rat

-BiCell Scientific Inc has developed Immunoprecipitation & Flow Cytometry-specific recognition antibodies with novel in vitro folding and stabilizing technique to lock the conformational state of hydrophobic domains in an epitope or target protein similar to naturally folded proteins in immunoprecipitated samples or live cell membrane.
+BiCell Scientific Inc has developed Immunoprecipitation & Flow Cytometry-specific recognition antibodies with novel in vitro folding and stabilizing technique to lock the conformational state of hydrophilic domains in an epitope or target protein in order to pull down proteins in aqueous environment from immunoprecipitated samples or live cells.

-BiCell Scientific Inc has developed an in vitro folding and stabilizing technique to lock the conformational state of hydrophobic domains in an epitope or target protein similar to naturally folded proteins in immunoprecipitated samples or live cell membrane.
-BiCell Scientific Inc is able to raise polyclonal and monoclonal antibodies against a naturally folded target protein or an epitope sequence.
+BiCell Scientific Inc has developed an in vitro folding and stabilizing technique to lock the conformational state of hydrophilic domains in a target protein in order to pull down proteins in aqueous environment from immunoprecipitated samples or live cells.
+BiCell Scientific Inc is able to raise polyclonal and monoclonal antibodies against a target protein and its hydrophilic domains.
 Such antibodies can facilitate protein purification by immunoprecipitation or cell sorting by flow cytometry.

 Polyclonal Antibody Workflow Chart